Who Really Owns Your Data? Are You Being Held Hostage by Your EHR?

 Data is the lifeblood of any ABA practice, informing decisions, improving client care, and driving operations.
 However, for practices using EHR platforms like CentralReach and others, a critical question arises: Who truly owns your data?
 While these platforms can help centralize and streamline information, they may also restrict access, limiting your ability to fully control and utilize your data.
 Here’s a closer look at the hidden barriers to data ownership and strategies ABA practices can use to regain control.

-1. Can You Easily Combine Data Across Systems?
+1. Can You Easily Integrate Data Across Systems?

 For many ABA practices, an efficient flow of data between systems is essential.
 However, integrating data from platforms like CentralReach with HR, financial, or payroll systems is often challenging.
 Limited API capabilities can restrict access to necessary data fields, making it difficult to generate comprehensive reports or automate workflows across your organization.